windley/mermaid/docs/Tutorials.md

 [GitLab Unfiltered: How to Create Mermaid Diagrams](https://www.youtube.com/watch?v=SQ9QmuTHuSI&t=438s)

+> Giuliana Lucchesi from the GitLab shows how to use Mermaid to create diagrams in Gitlab.
+Gitlab includes support for Mermaid.
+Giulianna walks through her design process for flowcharts, graphs, diagrams, etc. She started in LucidChart, but moved to Mermaid because it can be iterated, versioned, etc. [Mermaid can be integrated](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/) in Github Markdown files as well.

 [GitLab Unfiltered: Emilie adds a mermaid diagram to the handbook](https://www.youtube.com/watch?v=5RQqht3NNSE)

 [World of Zero: I Learn How To Build Flowcharts and Signal Diagram's in Mermaid.JS](https://www.youtube.com/watch?v=7_2IroEs6Is&t=207s)